asolonsky-verimatrix/VeriteemComplianceLedger/README.md

   <!--te-->

 # Installation
 Veriteem Compliance Ledger is an application which runs on top of Veriteem.
-Currently, only Linux Ubuntu 16.04LTS is supported.
+Currently, only **Linux Ubuntu 16.04LTS** is supported.
+Ideally, Veriteem should run on a native Ubuntu instance.
+However, running on a Vagrant Virtual Machine is useful for evaluations.
+Vagrant install instructions can be found [here](https://github.com/VerimatrixGen1/Veriteem/wiki/Detailed-Installation-and-Troubleshooting#installing-ubunutu-using-vagrant).
 However, the Veriteem is deployed and accessed with Python3, and thus Windows and MacOS may be supported in the near future.
+Veriteem is deployed through pip3, and then requires VeriteemConfig.py to be run to build and configure the network.

 Installing Veriteem Compliance Ledger is a two step process:
 ```